 Jennifer Vollen-Katz, Executive Director

-Jennifer is an attorney and the Executive Director of the John Howard Association of Illinois.
+Jennifer Vollen-Katz is an attorney and the Executive Director of the John Howard Association of Illinois.
 She oversees the Association’s work monitoring the conditions and programming in all Illinois correctional facilities, as well as helping to create and implement operational and policy reform system wide.
-Jennifer is the past Chairperson and a current board member of the State Advisory Board to the Illinois Department of Juvenile Justice, a board member on the Illinois Criminal Justice Information Authority for which she serves as the Chairperson of the Appeals Committee, a member of both the Federal Defender Program and Salvation Army Advisory Boards, and she is a member of the Board of Advisors of the Chicago Lawyer Chapter of the American Constitution Society for Law and Policy.
+Jennifer is the past Chairperson and a current board member of the State Advisory Board to the Illinois Department of Juvenile Justice; a board member on the Illinois Criminal Justice Information Authority, for which she serves as the Chairperson of the Appeals Committee; a member of the Federal Defender Program, Salvation Army, and Chicago Community Bond Fund Advisory Boards; and she is also a member of the Board of Advisors of the Chicago Lawyer Chapter of the American Constitution Society for Law and Policy.
 She earned her Bachelor's Degree from St. Lawrence University, New York, her law degree from the Georgetown University Law Center, Washington D.C., and her MSc in criminal justice policy from the London School of Economics, London, England.
-Prior to joining the John Howard Association, Jennifer was a lecturer in law and a clinical supervisor at the University of Chicago Law School, Mandel Legal Aid Clinic, Federal Criminal Justice Project.
-She was also a staff attorney with the Federal Defender Program of Northern Illinois, where she represented indigent defendants in federal criminal cases in the Northern District of Illinois.
+Prior to joining the John Howard Association, Jennifer was a lecturer in law and a clinical supervisor at the University of Chicago Law School Mandel Legal Aid Clinic Federal Criminal Justice Project.
+She was also a staff attorney with the Federal Defender Program where she represented indigent defendants in federal criminal cases in the Northern District of Illinois.

 Rebecca Pellegrino, Director of Development

 Rebecca joined the John Howard Association as Director of Development in 2016.
-Prior to JHA, Rebecca worked in development for both UCAN and Adler University, and provided fundraising counsel through GIVEndeavors.
-She also has experience working with the non-profits Y-ME National Breast Cancer Organization and Cancer Research UK.
+Prior to JHA, Rebecca worked in Development for both UCAN and Adler University, and provided fundraising counsel for GIVEndeavors.
+Additional non-profit experience includes the Y-ME National Breast Cancer Organization and Cancer Research UK.
 Rebecca started her career in advertising, working with firms including FCB, element79partners, and Y&R. She earned her Bachelor's degree from Northwestern University in Evanston, IL and her MBA from INSEAD in Fontainebleau, France.
 Rebecca is a member of the Association of Fundraising Professionals.

 Maya Szilak, Policy & Research Specialist